Meet the Board

 Mr. Goetz earned his bachelor’s of arts degree in psychology from EIU in 1998 and his master’s degree in clinical psychology from EIU in 2000.

-Jan Spivey Gilchrist of Olympia Fields is the newest governor-appointed member of EIU’s Board of Trustees.
+Jan Spivey Gilchrist of Olympia Fields was appointed to the EIU Board of Trustees in May of 2013.
 In addition to having earned her bachelor’s degree in art education from Eastern in 1973, she was named a Distinguished Alumna by the EIU Alumni Association in 1992 and is recognized on the EIU Notable Alumni website.

 She was inducted into the International Hall of Fame for Writers of African Descent in October 2000.
 She was also inducted into the prestigious Society of Illustrators in 2001.